 The Company uses a provision matrix to determine impairment loss on portfolio of its trade receivable.
 The provision matrix is based on its historically observed default rates over the expected life of the trade receivable and is adjusted for forward-looking estimates.
 At every reporting date, the historical observed default rates are updated and changes in forward-looking estimates are analysed.
 The Company estimates the following matrix at the reporting date.

-1-90 days past 91-180 days past 181-360 days past More than 360
+Ageing

-due due due days past due
+1-90 days 91-180 days 181-360 days More than 360 days

 Default rate 0.2% 3% 25% 40%

-In case of probability of non-collection, default rate is 100%
+^{}In case of probability of non-collection, default rate is 100%

 7.3 Cash and cash equivalents